harvard-lil/website-static/app/_posts/2026/2026-05-14-libraries-and-public-access-to-federal-data.md

 Absolutely.
 Could you just tell our audience a little bit about your background?
 I think it's really fascinating, and it would be helpful for folks to understand where you're coming from.

 **Chris Marcum:**\
 Yeah, sure.
-So first and foremost, I'm an open science advocate, and sort of have been steeped in information policy in the U.S. federal government for over the last five or six years.
+So first and foremost, I'm an open science advocate, and have been steeped in information policy in the U.S. federal government for over the last five or six years.

 But that's not what I was trained in: I have a PhD in sociology, and I did a postdoc in economics and statistics at Rand Corporation, where I was looking at vaccination uptake behavior during the H1N1 potential pandemic that didn't turn out to be a pandemic thanks to high-quality data shared by the CDC.
 And the late [Dr. Nancy Cox](https://tomfrieden.substack.com/p/the-quiet-expert-who-stood-between) was able to share that data.